-Anyone who has ever been to Zoo Duisburg knows him - giraffe bull Kiringo.
-He is happy about every visitor who comes to meet him at eye level directly in the entrance area.
-But the reticulated giraffes are not the only African animals to marvel at Zoo Duisburg.
-Right next door, the three elephant cows Daisy, Etosha and Saiwa are just waiting for your visit.
-Around the Africa Lodge you will discover red river hogs and Ankole-Watussi cattle with their huge horns as well as a herd of zebras, zebra mongooses and, of course, the meerkats, which are popular with everyone.
+Nearby the entrance you will meet our elephants: the cows Daisy, Etosha and Saiwa are just waiting for your visit.
+Around the Africa Lodge you will discover further african animals like red river hogs and Ankole-Watussi cattle with their huge horns as well as a herd of zebras.
+If you prefer smaller animals, zebra mongooses and, of course, the meerkats, which are popular with everyone, can be visited.

 It's roaring in the zoo - who could that be?
 Six species of predatory cats are at home in Zoo Duisburg.
 First and foremost, of course, are the two big cat species - African lions and Siberian tigers.
 Observe these graceful animals at close quarters.
 But European wild cats and lynxes are also waiting to be discovered in the Kaiserberg enclosures, as are our pair of fish cats in the big cat house and our clouded leopards directly opposite the spectacled bear enclosure.

 There is a lot going on in the sea lion pool!
 Bull Atze and his two ladies Mandy and Gina have a lot to do to keep an eye on the young ones Ally (2017), Wilson and Zilli (both 2021).
 During the daily feedings, you can learn all kinds of interesting facts about these friendly marine mammals.
 And if that wasn't enough swimmers for you, there's our colony of african penguins right next door.